AnyLog-co/documentation/network configuration.md

 </pre>

 ### Using the message socket to determine the reply IP
-This configuration will retrieve the peer IP from the message socket and use the retrieved IP for the reply
+This configuration will retrieve the peer IP from the message socket and use the retrieved IP for the reply message.
 Usage:
 <pre>
 set reply ip = none